weiglszonja/meeg-tools/README.md

 # eeg-preprocessing

-A semiautomatic framework for preprocessing EEG data.
+A semiautomatic framework for preprocessing EEG/MEG data.

 # Overview

-The eeg-preprocessing package serves as a cookbook for preprocessing EEG signals in a semiautomatic and reproducible way.
+The `eeg-preprocessing` package serves as a cookbook for preprocessing EEG/MEG signals in a semiautomatic and reproducible way.
 The general use-case of the package is to use it from a Jupyter notebook.
 The `tutorials` folder contains a sample notebook that demonstrates data operations